Katamori/sparatiro/README.md

 # TO-DO

 * article index implementation
-    * load from JSON
     * interrupt init on unindexed articles
+        * utilize Promise rejects for that
     * colorize 404 URLs
-    * hardcode reserved names
     * implement reserved names
         * index display
         * random
         * wanted pages

-* config.json implementation
+    * better 404
-    * load crucial data from it

 * A huge refactor on naming

 * Try to make an universal header without extra framework

 * Merging design from "beta" branch as an optional display method

+* Abandon jQuery altogether
+    * is that even possible?